markNZed/processism-react-three/storyboard.md

 By revisiting Aristotle’s four causes, we get a fuller understanding of how systems work, especially those that seem to have a purpose or goal.

+Reflective Question: Can you think of something you've created or been a part of where you could identify its purpose (final cause), what it's made of (material cause), how it was made (efficient cause), and its design (formal cause)?

 ## 6.3.
 Scene: Modeling Relation
 ### 6.3.1.
 Objective
 The modeling relation in category theory is a formal way to describe how a system (such as a biological organism) is related to its abstract model.
 This relation is established through mappings (functors) that preserve the structure and behavior of the system within its model.
 It’s a way of understanding how systems can be represented and analyzed mathematically.